dongwd016/NN_CFD_data/README.md

 ## h5 file

-There is an h5 file ("model_state_dict.h5") containing both the state_dict of the neural network and the scaling information of the input and output of the neural network.
-It's structure is as follows:
+There is an h5 file ("keras_model.h5") which saves the keras model of the neural network.
+But the input thermo-state and time step still need to be scaled before feeding it to the neural network.
+The output of the neural network also need to be scaled back to the real physical values according to the above formula.

-- linear_layers
-  - 0
-    - weight
-    - bias
-  - 1
-    - weight
-    - bias
-  - 2
-    - weight
-    - bias
-  - 3
-    - weight
-    - bias
-- mean_input
-- std_input
-- mean_output
-- std_output

 ## txt files shape